 The important thing is to get it done.

 I am someone who needs to start packing a week before the trip in order to not forget anything.

 I usually write out the list, do any last minute laundry I need during the week, and then cross off things as I go.

 Addie is at an age where she likes to pick out her clothes, so I’ll tell her things like, “Go get 6 pairs of shorts,” and she will run to her room, grab the shorts, and come put them in the suitcase.

 She’s a great helper!

 Favorite Laundry Bag

-I pack these every time we go anywhere!
-And after we get back from our trip, I try to put the bag back in the suitcase so it’s there when I need it the next time.
+I pack one of these mesh laundry bags every time we go anywhere!
+Normally right after we get back, I try to put the bag back in the suitcase so it’s there the next time I need it.

 *Packing Tip: Bring along some hotel entertainment!
 There can be lots of downtime in hotels, and you can’t always take the kids swimming.